tonymorris/blog/posts/2015-01-07-ktm690-enduro-smc.markdown

 Importantly, even though at rest the front wheel does not contact the front brake hose, *under motion, there is fouling*.
-Therefore, it is important to modify the left fork leg protector to clear the tyre as well as mount the front brake hoses away from the tyre.
+Therefore, it is important to modify the left fork leg protector to clear the tyre as well as mount the front brake hoses on the outside of the fork leg protector.
+It is impossible for the forks to clear the brake hose if it were mounted in the original position, between the forks and the front wheel.

-The fork leg protectors can be modified by cutting a notch with a utility knife.
+The fork leg protectors can be modified to clear the tyre by cutting a notch with a utility knife.
 The part number for the fork leg protectors, if you choose to have another set, is `7800109420030`.

 Here is the modification of the right fork leg protector: